Can You Paint Ceiling Tiles? Here’s What You Need to Know

 When choosing the best paint for your project, it’s best to use either latex or oil-based paints depending on what type of surface you’re working with.
 Latex paints are easier to clean up and often provide better coverage than oil-based paints; however, they won’t last nearly as long once applied.
 Oil-based paints offer superior durability and are perfect for high-traffic areas like hallways or kitchens where scuffs and scratches may occur more frequently; however, they require more preparation before use due to their strong odors.

-Also See Can You Paint Laminate?
-Everything You Need to Know
+Also See Can You Paint Pressure Treated Wood?
+What You Need to Know

 Step 3: Prime The Tiles